 Signs intended to complement and reflect the historic character of a building or district in which the use is located may vary from the standards pertaining to maximum height, area or placement on the building for the zoning district as identified by this Code, on a case-by-case basis, subject to issuance of a Special Development Permit by the Planning Commission.
-Signs may be replicated in original historic size, shape, likeappearing materials, and placement to identify a current use of the building.
-Lighting may be in accordance with historically appropriate lighting types, subject to compliance with current electrical codes.
-In the approval of such signs, the Planning Commission must find that the design, location and scale of the proposed signs will be in keeping with the architectural and historic character of the current use of the building.
+Signs may be replicated in original historic size, shape, like-appearing materials, and placement to identify a current use of the building.
+Lighting may be in accordance with historically appropriate lighting types, subject tocompliance with current electrical codes.
+In the approval of such signs, the Planning Commission must find that the design, location and scale of the proposed signs will be in keeping with the architectural and historic character of the building.